utlib/omekash/README.md

 ## Configurations

 - `rootuser`: The name of the root user in MySQL.
 Required for setting up new instances.
 Default: `root`
-- `rootpassword`: The password of the root user in MySQL.
+- `rootpass`: The password of the root user in MySQL.
 Required for setting up new instances.
 Default: `root`
 - `httproot`: The path to the root directory from which Apache serves.
 Default: `/var/www/html`
 - `wwwuser`: The user name that Apache runs as.
 Default: `www-data`
 - `wwwgroup`: The group name that Apache runs as.
 Default: `www-data`